-The revenue from sales-type leases is related to the Evolv Express units where the lease term is for the major part of the economic life of the underlying equipment and is classified as product revenue in the condensed consolidated statements of operations and comprehensive loss.
-The interest income on lease receivables is classified under interest income in the condensed consolidated statements of operations and comprehensive loss.
-The lease income from operating leases is related to the leased equipment under subscription arrangements and is classified as subscription revenue in the condensed consolidated statements of operations and comprehensive loss.
-Revenue related to leases entered into with related parties were \$0.3 million and \$0.2 million during the three months ended March 31, 2024 and 2023, respectively.
+Interest income on lease receivables is classified under interest income in the condensed consolidated statements of operations and comprehensive loss.
+Lease income from operating leases is related to the leased equipment under subscription arrangements and is classified as subscription revenue in the condensed consolidated statements of operations and comprehensive loss.
+Revenue related to leases entered into with related parties were \$0.3 million and less than \$0.1 million during the three months ended June 30, 2024 and June 30, 2023, respectively.
+Revenue related to leases entered into with related parties were \$0.6 million and \$0.2 million during the six months ended June 30, 2024 and June 30, 2023, respectively.